-Worrall Bridge, Rockingham, Vermont; photo credit - Alamy
+Worrall Bridge, Rockingham, Vermont Photo credit - Alamy

 The only covered bridge that I have actually worked on in my long engineering career was the rehabilitation of a bridge in Rockingham, Vermont.
-My involvement was limited to the replacement of the timber bridge deck, the approach spans, and the timber guardrails.
+Our involvement was limited to the replacement of the timber bridge deck, the approach spans, and the timber guardrails.
 All in all, not a very challenging assignment.
-A little more than a year after the project was completed, hurricane Irene made landfall in New England.
-The heavy rains from the storm had all of the rivers and streams in Vermont at flood stage.
+A little more than a year after the project was completed, hurricane Irene made landfall in

+New England.
+The heavy rain from the storm had rivers and streams in Vermont at flood stage.
 I watched the evening news in horror as they showed a clip of the Rockingham covered bridge being washed downriver.
-I later breathed a sigh of relief when I learned that there had actually been two covered bridges in Rockingham and my bridge was still safe and sound.
+I later breathed a sigh of relief when I learned that there were two covered bridges in Rockingham and my bridge was still safe and sound.